jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 ## Weapons

-### Coding a basic weapon
+Weapons are classes than can be used by the player.
+There are a lot of special rules regarding how they're animated and behave (described in detail in a much later chapter, [Weapons, overlays and PSprite](12_Weapons_Overlays_PSprite.md)), but here are the basics.

 There are a few rules regarding weapons:

-* Weapons must be based on the `Weapon` class (or you can create your own basic class based on `Weapon` and have your weapons inherit from it).
+* Weapons must be based on the `Weapon` class (or you can create your own basic class based on `Weapon` and have your weapons inherit from it, or inherit from one of the existing weapons, such as `Pistol`).
-* [Weapons use their own attack functions](https://zdoom.org/wiki/Category:Decorate_Weapon_attack_functions).
+* Weapons use [their own attack functions](https://zdoom.org/wiki/Category:Decorate_Weapon_attack_functions).
 While various attack functions are called from the weapon, they're actually executed by the player pawn, a player-controlled class.
 It's a special interaction; as a result you can't call monster attack functions on weapons.
 * Weapon states define frames that are drawn directly on the screen.

+### Coding a basic weapon

 For an example of a basic weapon let's look at Pistol from Doom: